 While the stand mixer was “busy” working on the egg whites, I used the hand mixer to mix the egg yolks with the vegetable oil.
 The process was easy, and the egg yolks were ready in no time.
 I really like the specially coated SoftScrape beaters, which accomplish a thorough mixing without scratching the bowl – plus, they are dishwasher safe, and they look so cool!
 I was also impressed with the QuickBurst button, which comes in handy and provides a quick boost of power at any speed.

 The next step of the recipe involves pouring the egg yolk mixture onto the egg white mixture and adding the lemon zest and vanilla extract.
-Also add the flour and salt little by little and mix until the ingredients are thoroughly combined, increasing the speed gradually.
+Also add the flour with baking powder and salt little by little and mix until the ingredients are thoroughly combined, increasing the speed gradually.
 For this part I used the flat beater attachment of the stand mixer, which is designed to mix cakes, cookie dough, fudge, or potatoes.
 The flat beater and the whisk are dishwasher safe.

 When the mixture is fluffy and homogeneous, pour it into a 8×8 baking pan lined with parchment paper.

 Put the pan in the oven and bake for 15 minutes.
 Do a quick inventory of the fruit you have available for this cake, and wash and dry the fruit with a paper towel.
 I had strawberries and nectarines (which I cut into thin slices) and also blueberries.